tmdenddl/Algorithm/Python/Data Structures/Trees/README.md

 - Leaf Node: A node with no children nodes
 - Tree Height: The number of edges on the longest downard path between the root and a leaf

+The depth of a node is the number of edges from the node to the tree's root node.
+A root node will have a depth of 0.

+The height of a node is the number of edges on the longest path from the node to a leaf.
+A leaf node will have a height of 0.

 ## m-ary Trees
 Every internal vertex of the tree has no more than m children